All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) New S. Maria Liberatrice; (right) the old sacred image

-A new S. Maria Liberatrice was built in the main square of Testaccio, an early XXth century neighbourhood.
+A new S. Maria Liberatrice was built in the main square of Testaccio, an early XXth century development.
 The image on the altar of old Santa Maria Liberatrice was moved to the new church and the façade was embellished with a mosaic reproducing frescoes of Cappella di Teodoto.

 (left) Modern mosaic based on the fresco found in Cappella di Teodoto;